tom-groves/graphql-account-transaction-spike/README.md

 `npm start`

+Then visit the GraphQL Playground at http://localhost:4000/graphql (does not work in Safari, use Chrome)

 ## Overview

 There are two interfaces and several implementing types; review [the schema](./schema.graphqls) to understand the interface and type definitions in more depth.